pnp/pnpjs/packages/common/docs/decorators.md

 # @pnp/common/decorators

-This module contains two decorators used internally to communicate if a feature is either being deprecated or in beta
+This module contains decorators use internally within the @pnp libraries.
+You are welcome to use them in your projects.

 ## deprecated